What happens to your pension when you die?

 Defined contribution pensions

-Check with your HR department or directly with the scheme administrator to find out how you can make sure that you have nominated beneficiaries and how much they’d receive if you died.
+Check with your HR department or directly with the scheme administrator to find out how you can ensure that you've nominated beneficiaries and see how much they’d receive if you died.

 Defined benefit pensions